EndPointCorp/end-point-blog/2012/04/12/make-your-code-search-friendly.html.md

-Here's something about coding style that you may not have considered: is your code "search-friendly"?
+Here’s something about coding style that you may not have considered: is your code “search-friendly”?
 That is, does the format of your code help or hinder someone who might be searching it for context while debugging, extending, or just learning how it works?

 Seriously Contrived Example (from Perl):